 Nightly Rate Too High?
 You’re Looking at the Wrong Problem

-A property can be clean, well-positioned, and professionally presented and still underperform.
+A home can be clean, well-positioned, and professionally presented and still underperform.
 In competitive markets, bookings do not happen because an owner needs a certain rate.
 They happen because guests see enough value at that price relative to everything else around it.
 When that gap stays open, performance stalls no matter how much polish gets added.

 “Grab a calculator—take your total monthly overhead and divide it by about 28–30 days.
 If that number is higher than your market’s average nightly rate, nothing else you do will fix it.”